How Text Marketing Can Build Customer Loyalty for Nashville Restaurants

 Delighted Offers Multiple Survey Styles & Delivery Methods

-Green Apple’s Digital Marketing Specialist Katie Jackson likes that Delighted offers multiple survey options, including SMS, surveys through a website, email surveys, brick-and-mortar kiosk surveys, and iOs in-app surveys.
+Green Apple’s Digital Marketing Specialist Katie Jackson likes that Delighted offers multiple survey options, including SMS, surveys through a website, email surveys, brick-and-mortar kiosk surveys, and iOS in-app surveys.
 She finds the Delighted dashboard “simple and easy to understand” and says, “It’s very easy to upload and send customer surveys to our client’s customers!”
 Katie also appreciates the value-add that Delighted brings to our clients.

 “I think that Delighted has brought value to our clients because they are able to reach out quickly to the customer to fix any issues they may have if they leave a poor review.
 This has created better relationships with our clients’ customers because they are reaching out quickly after they submit a survey.
 We have also learned that SMS surveys have a really great response rate and customers like being able to text their responses back rather than going to a link in an email,” she says.